We offer more than 55 online and distance programs so you can earn recognized credits and credentials.

-When you complete an OL certificate, diploma or degree program, you are awarded a credential from TRU, an accredited public post-secondary institution and member of Universities Canada and the BC Transfer System.
+When you complete an Open Learning certificate, diploma or degree program, you are awarded a credential from TRU, an accredited public post-secondary institution and a member of Universities Canada and the BC Transfer System.
 OL, a founding member of Canadian Virtual University-L'université virtuelle canadienne (CVU-UVC), operates in collaboration with BCcampus.

 As an OL program student, you enjoy: